kiiyokami/project-automation/README.md

 # Boilerplate Creator

 This is a simple script that allows you to create a new project with a specified type and language.
-It also includes boilerplate code for the chosen language.
+It utilizes the public boilerplate codes from multiple repositories.

+## Requirements
+- Git
+- Curl
+- Node.js (for JS)
+- Python3
+- Go compiler

 ## Usage